 When $G$ is finite, the proof of this lemma can be used to derive an explicit divide-and-conquer algorithm for finding such a collection of sets $E_1,\ldots,E_{m}$ after taking a spanning tree of $G$.

 \begin{proof}[Proof of \cref{lem:divide_and_conquer}] We may without loss of generality assume that $G=T$ is a tree, taking a spanning tree of $G$ otherwise.
 In this case we will prove the stronger claim that the sets $\{E_i : 1 \leq i \leq m\}$ can be taken to be a partition of $E$.
-(In fact this is true in general also.)
-We say that a partition of $E$ is \textbf{good} if each piece of the partition spans a connected subgraph of $T$.
+(Here, a \textbf{partition} of $E$ is a set of disjoint subsets of $E$ whose union is $E$.)
+We say that a partition $\pi$ of $E$ is \textbf{good} if each piece of $\pi$ spans a connected subgraph of $T$.